About us, our ancestors & our history.

 Dr. Bruno and Hildegard Hiedler

-Dr. Bruno Hiedler took over the growing estate of his parents in third generation.
+Dr. Bruno Hiedler took over the growing estate of his parents in the third generation.
 He was not only a winegrower but also a practicing physician.
 His wife Hildegard, a gifted singer and businesswoman, managed the fortunes of the business and began to modernize it with Bruno.
 Together they increased the vineyard area to around 8 hectares and further developed the wine style of our estate.
 They sold their wines to customers throughout Austria, from Vienna to the western Alps.
 In 1955, Bruno made the important decision to plant Weissburgunder (Pinot Blanc) in the Schenkenbichl vineyard.
 This made him the first winemaker in the Danube region to cultivate the small grape, at a time when small, low-yielding varieties were anything but 'en vogue'.
 Thus he also laid the foundation for the great wines of Burgundian varietals, with whom our family soon made a name for themselves.

 Ludwig II. and María de los Ángeles Hiedler